-The US Environmental Protection Agency requires that all individuals working with pesticides labeled for respiratory protection complete a medical evaluation and fit test prior to respirator use.
+The U.S. EPA requires that all individuals working with pesticides labeled for respiratory protection complete a medical evaluation and fit test prior to respirator use.

 The medical evaluation will determine if you are physically fit to wear a respirator and must be completed before the fit test.
 It is designed to identify general medical conditions that could result in serious medical consequences with the use of a respirator, so honest answers are critical.
 Each item listed below must be known in order to complete the medical clearance: